If You Are A Prior Recipient of HEAP:

 Online: (Preferred Method)

 Visit myBenefits.ny.gov and apply online.
-Your application will be received by the local HEAP unit at Department of Family Services in Liberty, NY as soon as you submit it online.
+Your application will be received by the local HEAP unit at Department of Social Services in Liberty, NY as soon as you submit it online.

 What do I need for the application?